-Students may apply for Ph.D. candidacy as soon as they (1) have completed sufficient course work (as determined by the program Director of Graduate Studies); (2) have an approved dissertation topic; (3) have identified a faculty member who will serve as dissertation director; (4) have defined the fields of their Ph.D.
+Students may apply for Ph.D. candidacy as soon as they (1) have completed sufficient course work (as determined by the program Director of Graduate Studies); (2) have an approved dissertation topic; (3) have identified a faculty member who will actas dissertation director; (4) have defined the fields of their Ph.D.
 Preliminary Examinations, in consultation with the dissertation director, the departmental Director of Graduate Studies, and the appropriate examiners.
-In the particular case of students in Classical and Near Eastern Archaeology, if a dissertation topic and advisor has not yet been identified, the Director of Graduate Studies has responsibility for all aspects of the preliminary examinations.
 An outside chair for the Ph.D. supervising committee will be assigned by the Dean prior to scheduling the Preliminary Examinations.